SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 <br/>
 <br/>

-Since the node creating is covered.
+Since the node class is covered.
 Now we will explain how to **implement the complete tree**, **linking nodes together** and **perform operations on it**.

 - `Tree` class implementation: